Chavda2772/link-preview-extractor/README.md

-# url-preview-extractor
+# link-preview-extractor

-**url-preview-extractor** is a simple and lightweight Node.js package designed to extract essential metadata from a given URL, such as the title, description, images, and more.
+**link-preview-extractor** is a simple and lightweight Node.js package designed to extract essential metadata from a given URL, such as the title, description, images, and more.
 It's perfect for applications that need to generate link previews like social media platforms, chat apps, and content-sharing sites.

 ## Features
 - Extracts title, description, images, and more from URLs.